The Miracle (album): "My Life Has Been Saved"

 Written by Deacon (originally as an acoustic track) about the state the world is in, this song was the B-side to "Scandal".
 A reworked version was later released on the 1995 Made in Heaven album.

+Unreleased songs and demos

 "Dog with a Bone"

 This song was recorded in 1988 during the studio sessions of The Miracle album, but did not make the final album sequence.
 It was included in the 2022 box set The Miracle Collector's Edition in November 2022.
+A blues rock-style jam, it features lead vocals shared by Mercury and Taylor.

 "Face It Alone"

 "Face It Alone" was recorded during The Miracle sessions in 1988.
 The song was eventually released as a single on 13 October 2022.
 "Face It Alone" was written by all four members of Queen and was produced by David Richards, Kris Fredriksson and Justin Shirley-Smith.
 The song peaked at number 90 in the UK.
 An accompanying music video was released on October 21, 2022.
 The track was included on The Miracle Collector's Edition.